 Given that there can be problems with overuse of antibiotics, there are some medically recommended home remedies that require no telehealth at all (such as cranberries and probiotics).
 They could be tried first, with the prescribed antibiotics only as a back-up if they don’t work.

 But there are many, many places offering telehealth for UTI – too many to list here.
-Suffice it to say they’re easy to google, and anyone who wants to figure out the best local alternatives can probably find them that way.
+They’re easy to google, and anyone who wants to figure out the best local alternatives can probably find them that way.

 People are already unlikely to find PP for this service by googling.
 If they do, PP will only be in a list with a lot of others.
 The reason people go to PP is the name recognition and/or already being accustomed to going there.